davidhen/social_care_open_data/rmds/README.md

-About this `rmds` folder

-Contains the R markdown files

-To view rendered (with plots) code - Look at each of the files with the .md extension
+#Look at .md files for rendered (with plots) output